 During my senior year in high school, my faith began to grow, and I began to understand for the first time that sports was not as important as I previously thought and had a belief that one day, I would do something that was much bigger and better than sports but did not know what it was yet.
 In college, I began receiving requests to come share my story at different venues, which gave me the thought "Maybe this is what I was saved to do.".
 As time went on, it was apparent to me that I was supposed to share it in some capacity, but after having multiple flashbacks of my near-death experiences from my accident in the field and during surgery, it was made clear that I was truly living out that 'bigger and better plan'.

 During my junior year in college, I was inspired to write down my story and my book, Finding Faith in the Field, was released a year later.
 After its release, my career as a motivational speaker began to really take off and that's where I am at today.
-Along with being a public speaker, I am also a nutrition coach and an entrepreneur while starting my own clothing line.
-I have many other inspirations and dreams that I am currently working on such as a second book and clothing line. and adapting my book into a movie.
+Along with being a public speaker, I am also a health coach and an entrepreneur while starting my own clothing line.
+I have many other inspirations and dreams that I am currently working on such as a second book and adapting my book into a movie.
 So, if there is one thing that my life has taught me, it is that with God, all things are possible.